alvinyxz/alvinyxz/content/authors/admin/_index.md

 I am the group coordinator of the [DiMeNet](https://dimenet.asc.upenn.edu) research group, where I work for a NSF grant that is developing network measures for digital news consumption.
 I am also active in the [DIG](https://www.asc.upenn.edu/research/research-centers/democracy-information-group) research group, where I am collaborating with [Yphtach Lelkes](https://www.asc.upenn.edu/people/faculty/yphtach-lelkes-phd) and [Kokil Jaidka](http://profile.nus.edu.sg/fass/cnmkj/) on several studies that explore the role of affordances in human communication.
 Using big datasets, simulation, and network analysis, I am also advancing theories that were previously established by case studies and surveys in strategic communication.
 This series of work have won a Robert Heath Award and a Top Faculty Paper Award at ICA, and two Top Student Paper Awards at NCA.

 I was a communication practitioner before entering the academia.
-Between 2014 and 2016, I was a reporter and later on a freelance writer at [Vista Story](https://weibo.com/vistastory), the best-selling news magazine in China.
+Between 2014 and 2016, I was a reporter and later on a freelance writer at [Vista Story](https://weibo.com/vistastory).
 I have also worked for BlueFocus Communication Group as a public relations consultant, and for China Central Television and Xinhua News Agency as a reporter.